circleci/circleci-docs/jekyll/_cci2/workflows.md

 In the example below, the `nightly` workflow is configured to run every day at 12:00am UTC.
 The `cron` key is specified using POSIX `crontab` syntax, see the [crontab man page](https://www.unix.com/man-page/POSIX/1posix/crontab/) for `cron` syntax basics.
 The workflow will be run on the `master` and `beta` branches.

+**Note:** Scheduled workflows may be delayed by up to 15 minutes.
+This is done to maintain reliability during busy times such as 12:00am UTC.
+Scheduled workflows should not assume they are started with to-the-minute accuracy.

 ```yaml
 workflows:
   version: 2